kenziecodes/BootcampCheatsheet/NodeJS.md

 npm install weather-js
 will add it to our

-????? i always miss everyting
-JSON.stringify prevents [object object] this wil take that object and turn it to a string
+JSON.stringify prevents [object object] this wil take that object and turn it to a string fs = file system
 ```
 var fs = require("fs");
 ```

-when you clone a ne file down and you dont have all the demendencies yyou run npm-install too get them all downloaded
+when you clone a new file down and you dont have all the demendencies you run npm-install too get them all downloaded

-yoou need to use process.argv[]
+you need to use process.argv[]